Advance praise for Deborah A. Wolf’s THE DRAGON’S LEGACY:

 Daru, the Dreamshifter’s apprentice, came into the light alone.
 Sulema’s heart skipped into a trot, and then to a canter, as his dark eyes wandered wide and dreaming among the girl-children of the Pride.
 She held her breath as his gaze found hers and held, as he took a step forward…

-She attended any college that couldn’t outrun her and has accumulated a handful of degrees, the most recent of which is a Master of Science Information Systems Management from Ferris State University.
-Among other gigs, she has worked as an underwater photographer, Arabic linguist, and grumbling wage slave.
-Throughout it all, Deborah has held onto one true and passionate love: the love of storytelling.
+Deborah attended any college that couldn’t outrun her and has accumulated a handful of degrees.
+She has worked as an underwater photographer, Arabic linguist, and grumbling wage slave.
+Throughout it all, she has held onto one true and passionate love: the love of storytelling.

-Deborah currently lives in northern Michigan with her kids (some of whom are grown and all of whom are exceptional), an assortment of dogs and horses, and one cat whom she suspects is possessed by a demon.
+Deborah currently lives in northern Michigan with her kids (some of whom are grown and all of whom are exceptional), an assortment of dogs and horses, and a pair of demons masquerading as cats.